atelier rose

 - Max 1600 words of creative non-fiction

-- Max one chapter of a novel or one short story (reasonable length - please use your judgement)
+- Max one chapter of a novel or one short story of max 2000 words

-If selected to participate in the atelier, we will notify you via email and you will receive a payment link!
+If selected to participate in the atelier, we will notify you via email and let you know which group you will be in, and you will receive a payment link.
+Once paid, your enrollment is complete!

 Testimonials